 No Labels introduced their new Honorary Co-Chairs, Senators Susan Collins of Maine and Joe Manchin of West Virginia.
 Senator Collins mentioned that one of her reasons for accepting the position was to “unify the middle.”

 Represent.Us continued to promote their Unrig the System event, which will take place in early Februrary in New Orleans.
 The event’s speakers include the likes of Jennifer Hudson, Kerry Washington, Buddy Roemer, Richard Painter, Trevor Painter, and more.
 To register, follow the Facebook post below.

 Read about what really matters from the news last week.
 We provide you the least-biased news about current events so you can go about your day informed, not brainwashed.
-What to avoid: It’s going to be incredibly hard to avoid this one, but please, ignore the President’s tweet about the size of his button.
-Learn why […]
+What to avoid: The government shutdown has arrived!
+With it comes the ever-annoying blame game.
+Both sides are out in full force on all forms of […]

 Welcome to one of our weekly posts, Independent Action, where we let you know the important moves independent candidates and organizations made over the past week.
 Greg Orman had some pretty big news for Kansans: Orman was all over the media the past week, as he sat down with MSNBC and released 8 Reasons to Support […]

 Welcome to our weekly post, Independent Action, where we let you know the important moves Independent candidates and organizations made over the past week.
 Neal Simon, an Independent candidate for U.S. Senate in Maryland, endorsed by Unite America, continued to be creative with his campaign.
 He announced a “listening tour” in which he will […]